 Genetic tests such as 23andme can show you if you have any of these SNP’s.

 It’s important to understand, though, that the presence of the SNP doesn’t necessarily mean you will have the disease, but it certainly increases the likelihood that you will.

-Most of the SNP's we are concerned with seem to impair the ability of your enzymes to function, and it may be this lack of function which has significant clinical importance.
+Most of the SNPs we are concerned with seem to impair the ability of your enzymes to function, and it may be this lack of function that has significant clinical importance.

 Certain SNP’s, such as rs225014, if present, may impact your ability to tolerate certain medications or utilize certain medications.

-Studies have found that patients who have this specific SNP tend to do much better on combination T4 and T3 thyroid medication compared to T4 medication alone.
+Studies have found that patients who have this specific SNP tend to do much better on a combination of T4 and T3 thyroid medication compared to T4 medication alone.

-You can see a growing list of identified SNP's which may impact deiodinase function below:
+You can see a growing list of identified SNPs that may impact deiodinase function below:

 - rs225014/rs12885300 (13) = associated with the development of osteoarthritis